 Joints should be in relaxed and comfortable positions.
 This makes the work of muscles, ligaments and tendons around the joints more efficient.
-Where extreme positions must be used, they should be held for as little time as possible and should not be repeated often;
+Regular supplements intake also need to be made part of daily diet, such as Best Glucosamine Supplements.
+If extreme physical positions must be used, they should be held for as little time as possible and should not be repeated often;

 The work should be kept as close as possible to the body to minimize the stress on the body when reaching to perform a task;

 Commonly accessed items should be stored between hip and shoulder height where possible to avoid bending over and reaching up;